Dredging for navigation: Routine maintenance

 - fish injury and mortality

-The purpose of this code of practice is to describe the conditions under which the code can be applied to your project and the measures you are required to implement in order to prevent harmful impacts to fish and fish habitat and avoid contravention of the Fisheries Act and the Species at Risk Act.
-If you cannot meet all of the conditions and implement all of the applicable measures listed below, your project may result in a violation of the Fisheries Act and the Species at Risk Act and you could be subject to enforcement action.
+The purpose of this code of practice is to describe the conditions under which it can be applied to your project and the measures you are required to implement in order to prevent harmful impacts to fish and fish habitat and comply with the Fisheries Act and the Species at Risk Act.
+If you cannot meet all the conditions and implement all the applicable measures listed below, your project may result in a violation of the Fisheries Act and the Species at Risk Act and you could be subject to enforcement action.

-If you are uncertain about whether this code of practice is applicable to your project, it is recommended that you consult our website or a qualified environmental professional to determine if other codes of practice should also be implemented, or if further review by DFO may be necessary.
-For any remaining questions, please contact the Fish and Fish Habitat Protection Program office located in your area.
-It remains your responsibility to comply with the Fisheries Act and the Species at Risk Act.
+If you are uncertain about whether this code of practice is applicable to your project, consult a qualified environmental professional.
+You may need to use other codes of practice or submit a request for project review.
+For any remaining questions, please contact the Fish and Fish Habitat Protection Program office in your area.
+It is your responsibility to comply with the Fisheries Act and the Species at Risk Act.

-It is your duty to notify DFO if you have caused, or are about to cause, the unauthorized death of fish by means other than fishing/harmful alteration, disruption or destruction of fish habitat.
-Such notifications should be directed to the Fish and Fish Habitat Protection Program office located in your area.
+It is your duty to notify DFO if you have caused, or are about to cause, the unauthorized death of fish by means other than fishing, or the harmful alteration, disruption or destruction of fish habitat.
+Such notifications should be directed to the Fish and Fish Habitat Protection Program office in your area.

-This code of practice does not remove nor replace the obligation to comply with the requirements of any other federal, territorial, provincial or municipal regulatory agency including guidance regarding species and habitats managed by these jurisdictions.
+This code of practice does not remove nor replace the obligation to comply with the requirements of any other federal, territorial, provincial or municipal regulatory agency including guidance about species and habitats managed by these jurisdictions.

 2.0 Conditions